 Debt is not good, especially if you have high-interest debt like a credit card bill.
 If you have high-interest debt, work on paying off that debt before you consider investing in the stock market.

 Caveat: You always want to take any free money your employer offers

 The only exception to the above is if your employer offers a 401(k) matching plan.
 In that case, you should take advantage and invest as much as your employer matches.

-So is now a good time to invest?
+So, is now a good time to buy stocks and invest in the market?
 Yes.
 This is especially true if you’re a woman.
 Not only is there a gender pay gap but there is also a gender investing gap.
 While it’s not fair at all, it’s reality.
-If you want to become financially stable, it’s time to invest in your future and take advantage of every investment opportunity you can.

 Ready to get started?
 Check out our completely free course bundle on how the stock market works!